zsq978663747/Documentation/IBC/EOSIO_IBC_Priciple_and_Design.md

 ### 6. Questions and Answers
-1. Question: relay's authority is used in many actions of IBC contracts, so does the IBC system depend on trust in relays?
+*1. Question: relay's authority is used in many actions of IBC contracts, so does the IBC system depend on trust in relays?*
+Answer: At present, for the sake of security and fast function iteration, relay privileges are added.
+With the gradual improvement and maturity of IBC, BOS IBC will support multiple relay channels to avoid single-point risk.

-Answer: There are two considerations in validating relay authority:
-1. The ibc.chain contract uses the **section** mechanism, and the current logic does not allow adding blocks to the old section, it is also not allowed to add a block header before a section.
+There are two considerations in validating relay authority: first.
+The ibc.chain contract uses the **section** mechanism, and the current logic does not allow adding blocks to the old section, it is also not allowed to add a block header before a section.
 If anyone can call the "pushsection" action, assuming that the range of blocks that should be pushed is 1000-1300, the deliberate troublemaker may push 1100-1300 first, as a result, 1000-1100 can not be pushed any more, leading to some cross-chain transactions can not be successful.
-(Note, this issue will be considered in future versions of optimization.)
-2, Considering that IBC system carries a large number of user assets, and the system has not passed the long-term market test, so the relay authority is increased to reduce security risks.
+(Note, this issue will be considered in future versions of optimization.) second, Considering that IBC system carries a large number of user assets, and the system has not passed the long-term market test, so the relay authority is increased to reduce security risks.

-### 7. Problems to be solved
-*1. Multiple relay channels cannot coordinate work* Due to the introduction of section mechanism, Adding complexity to the entire IBC logic.
-Currently, the co-existence of multiple relay channels leads to the failure of coordination, which may causes the IBC system stop working.
-The solution is to strengthen and improve the management of sction in contracts and ibc_plugin, so that multiple relay channels coexist and improve the reliability of the entire IBC system.

-### 8. Upgrade plan
+### 7. Upgrade plan
 *1. Compatible with PBFT consistency algorithm*

 *2. Supporting inter-blockchain transactions between multiple side chains in a more elegant way*